hamchapman/googletest-json-asan-issue/README.md

 ## Overview

-The project uses CMake to build a library, `FooBug`, and a `tests` exectuable, which is what is making use of googletest.
+The project uses CMake to build a library, `FooBug`, and a `tests` executable, which is what is making use of googletest.

 There appears to be an issue with googletest and an interaction with: